reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/create-a-http-client-wth-apache-http-client" %}}

-We have grouped the examples under following categories of APIs: classic, async and reactive.
-In this article we will learn about the classic APIs offered by Apache HttpClient.
+We have grouped the examples under following categories of APIs: classic, async, and reactive.
+In this article, we will learn about the classic APIs offered by Apache HttpClient.

 {{% info title="Reqres Fake Data CRUD API" %}}
 We are going to use [Reqres API Server](https://reqres.in) to test different HTTP methods.
 It is a free online API that can be used for testing and prototyping.
 It provides a variety of endpoints that can be used to test different HTTP methods.
 The Reqres API is a good choice